 Buzzwords often used in the Marketing industry

 Martech is not only a popular word amongst CIO and CMOs.
-It has become a game changer in marketing world.
+It has become a game-changer in the marketing world.

 Combine technology with marketing and it will help companies to personalize their communication, understand customers better and both optimize and automate their processes.

-Advertising Network: connects other businesses who wants to advertise with websites that wish to host them.
+Advertising Network: connects other businesses who want to advertise with websites that wish to host them.

-Affiliate marketing: an advertising network, companies could use a advertiser´s webpage to advertise digitally and forward the user to the company webpage.
+Affiliate marketing: an advertising network, companies could use an advertiser´s webpage to advertise digitally and forward the user to the company webpage.